Top 10 Alternatives to Heroku

 Dokku on Digital Ocean

-Dokku makes it easy to deploy and manage web applications on your own server in a way that’s very similar to Heroku.
-On Digital Ocean, it’s cheaper, faster and you have more control.
-There’s a one-click application for creating a Dokku Droplet in Digital Ocean, making it easy to have your own private server in a matter of minutes.
+Dokku makes it easy to deploy and manage web applications on your server in a very similar way to Heroku.
+That is why Dokku on Digital Ocean is an incredible combination, even with the Digital Ocean server’s additional costs.
+Digital Ocean is cheaper, faster, and offers you more control.
+There’s a one-click application for creating Dokku Droplets on Digital Ocean, making it easy to have your private server in minutes.

-Advantages of Dokku on Digital Ocean
+Advantages of Dokku

-Built on Docker: Dokku is powered by docker mini-Heroku build pack
+Built on Docker: Dokku is powered by Docker mini-Heroku build pack.

 Disadvantages of Dokku

-Advantages of Firebase:
+Advantages of Firebase